The symbolism in these banners developed

 .
 I also believe Yom Teruah or the Day of Trumpets/Shouting (also called Rosh Hoshana; see The Lord's Holidays for more info

-) was meant to celebrate the new age of the New Covenant and Jesus' reign as King of kings and Lord of lords.
+) was meant to celebrate the new age of the New Covenant and Yeshua's reign as King of kings and Lord of lords.

 musical instruments are shown on both banners because of the importance

 of music, songs, and poetry for our faith and worship.
 Much of the psalms are songs and poetry.
-A lyre or harp of the period when King David lived is shown with a timbrel/tambourine on the heritage banner because these instruments were often mentioned in the Old Testament.
+A lyre or harp is shown with a timbrel/tambourine on the heritage banner because these instruments were often mentioned in the Old Testament.

 language of our souls, giving expression for our hearts.

-"...be filled with the Spirit; Speaking to yourselves in psalms and hymns
+Be filled with the Spirit, speaking to each other in psalms and hymns

-and spiritual songs, singing and making melody in your heart to the Lord;
+and spiritual songs, singing and making melody with your heart to the Lord;

 one another with psalms and hymns and spiritual songs,